106th Annual Rutgers Day/Ag Field Day

 Class Supervisor: Professor Henry Bignell (Rutgers faculty)

-Student Coordinator: Stefanie Piccinich
+Student Coordinator: Jordan Lees

 Kelly Vuong, Laura Comerford, practicum students, and work-study students: Thank you for all of your hard work in keeping the cattle fed, keeping their homes clean, and getting the show area ready and in working shape.
 You are all appreciated more than you know!